 If your city is sitting at the bottom of the table, this doesn’t necessarily mean your salary will be set significantly lower, other factors such as danger money or hazard pay could also come in to play as part of your overall compensation package.

 So do you think the Mercer survey is an accurate reflection of your cost of living?
-Are their any daily costs in your city that still really surprise you?
+Are there any daily costs in your city that still really surprise you?

 (League table taken from Wall Street Journal – Expat)